noobsbusters/noobsbusters.github.io/_posts/2023-03-19-CommonUI-intro.md

 img_path: /assets/img/Posts/CommonUI-intro/
 ---

-Common UI is a plugin which supports multi-plafrom UI development.
+Common UI is a plugin which supports multi-platfrom UI development.
 It provides a functionality which helps to resolve complex cases with menu layers/submenus management.
 It makes it easier to control widgets with a gamepad.
 The plugin also enhances a couple of basic UMG widgets and introduces a bunch of new ones to unify the implementation as much as possible, no matter the target platform.

 <h4>Features:</h4>
-- introduces a menu stack and input routing functionality(top widget on the stack receives the input)
+- introduces a menu stack and input routing functionality (top widget on the stack receives the input)
-- gives a possibility to specify common input actions(e.g common accept on PC keyboard can mapped to "Enter" and on gamepad to "A" button)
+- gives a possibility to specify common input actions (e.g common accept on PC keyboard can mapped to "Enter" and on gamepad to "A" button)
-- platform specific button icons(you can specify button brushes per each platform/controller, plugin will automaticaly change the brushes if you'll change a controller)
+- platform specific button icons (you can specify button brushes per each platform/controller, plugin will automaticaly change the brushes if you'll change a controller)
-- several new widgets, which helps to implement platform independent UI(e.g Common Hardware Visibility Border - hides/shows content on specific platform)
+- several new widgets, which helps to implement platform independent UI (e.g Common Hardware Visibility Border - hides/shows content on specific platform)

-> This tutorial/documentation mostly explains the plugin usability on Windows platfrom(mainly UI implementation for gamepad and keyboard/mouse control).
-The true power of the plugin shows up if your project is intendet to build on various platforms(PS4/5, Xbox, NS, PC etc).
-I do not have a knowlege and posibility(external SDKs required) to show up UI implementation for other platform than Windows, but I hope it will be useful also for multi-platform projects.
+> This tutorial/documentation mostly explains the plugin usability on Windows platfrom (mainly UI implementation for gamepad and keyboard/mouse control).
+The true power of the plugin shows up if your project is intended to build on various platforms (PS4/5, Xbox, NS, PC etc).
+I do not have a knowledge and posibility (external SDKs required) to show up UI implementation for other platform than Windows, but I hope it will be useful also for multi-platform projects.
 {: .prompt-info }

 ## Plugin enabling

 Open plugins browser, `Edit > Plugins`, search for **Common UI Plugin** and enable it.
-Editor restart required after plugin enabling.
+Editor restart is required after plugin enabling.

 ![Desktop View](1.png){: .normal .shadow}
 _Plugin to be enabled_

-Under Project `Settings > General Settings > Default Classes`, set **Game Viewport Client Class** to **CommonGameVieportClient**.
+Under `Project Settings > General Settings > Default Classes`, set **Game Viewport Client Class** to **CommonGameVieportClient**.
 It mainly implements input routing functionality.

 ![Desktop View](2.png){: .normal .shadow}
 _Class setting_